PinacJoshi/EZC/README.md

 Input Options

--if to input from a file ###DONE
+-if to input from a file
--i direct input from terminal
+-i direct input from terminal ###DONE

+Sorting Inputs (major system)

 Output Options